LukeZGD/Legacy-iOS-Kit/README.md

 ## Other features
 - iOS 6.1.3 and 8.4.1 downgrades have the option to **jailbreak** the install
     - For iOS 10.3.3 downgrades, use [TotallyNotSpyware](https://totally-not.spyware.lol)
-- This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only)
+- This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit/A7/A8 devices, iOS 5 to 12)
 - The latest baseband will always be used for 32-bit devices that have baseband.
 For iPhone 5C and A7 devices, iOS 10.3.3 baseband will be used
-- This script can also be used to just enter kDFU mode (32-bit devices only)
+- This script can also be used to enter kDFU mode for 32-bit devices
 - This script can also be used to restore your iPhone 4 back to iOS 7.1.2 with the option to jailbreak the install
-- This script can also be used to restore 32-bit devices to their latest versions
+- This script can also be used to restore supported devices to their latest versions

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)
 - **iPhone 5C and iPad mini 3 devices are NOT supported!**
     - iPhone 5C can still be restored to versions that you have SHSH blobs for
     - iPhone 4 devices also support restoring with SHSH blobs
-- **iPhone4Down supports iPhone 4 GSM and CDMA (iPhone3,1 and iPhone3,3)**
+- **iPhone4Down supports iPhone 4 GSM only (iPhone3,1)**
-    - iPhone3,3 support is not tested.
-Use [powdersn0w](https://web.archive.org/web/20221213010446/https://dora2ios.web.app/konayuki/index.html) on macOS instead

 <table>
     <thead>